A Flexible Generative Framework for Graph-based Semi-supervised Learning: Approach

 For practical use, it remains to specify the parametric forms of the generative model $p_{\vtheta}(\rmG|\rmX, \rmY)$ and $p_{\vtheta}(\rmY|\rmX)$, and the approximate posterior model $q_{\vphi}(\rYmiss|\rmX, \rYobs, \rmG)$.
+In this section, we instantiate the Generative Graph model with two types of random graph models, and adopt two types of Graph Neural Networks as the approximate posterior model, which leads to four variants of G$^3$NN.
 As proof of the effectiveness of our general framework, we intend to instantiate its components with simple models and leave room for optimizing its performance with more complex instantiations.
 The generative framework proposed above does not restrict the type of outcomes.
 As proof of concept, we focus on multi-class classification outcomes in the following of the paper and denote the number of classes as $K$.
-Interesting readers can work out the initialization for other types of outcome labels.